Join Us & Get Wine 101 Course 75% Off

 hawkes-bay-temata-estate

-Hawkes Bay from Te Mata peak.
+Hawkes Bay from Te Mata Peak.
 Image: Te Mata Estate

-Bordeaux Varietals and Blends
+Bordeaux Varieties and Blends

-As with the famed Syrah’s of Hermitage or Cotie Rotie, good examples of Hawkes Bay Syrah showcase layers of dark berries, black currant, Morello cherry, coffee, milk chocolate, black olive, charry smoke and exotic spices like nutmeg, cardamom and juniper.
+Good examples from Hawke’s Bay follow the lead of the French in Hermitage or Côte-Rôtie, showcasing layers of dark berries, black currant, Morello cherry, coffee, milk chocolate, and exotic spices like nutmeg, cardamom, and juniper.
+Maritime influence preserves acidity, while tannins are typically fine-grained or powdery.

 Chardonnay